Aqua5lad/CDs-Sample-Python-Code/README.md

-CDs-Sample-Python-Code,
-my first repository for Data Analytics course - samples of code I've got working
+my first repository for the GMIT Data Analytics course - samples of code I've got working